 - Apply by:

 - Complete Application

 - Transcript - Official

+Enroll in 1 CEA Core course, 1-2 CEA courses, and 2-3 UPF courses.
 CEA and UPF elective courses meet for 45 contact hours/3 credits.
-UPF language courses meet for 90 contact hours/6 credits; .
-You may also choose to enroll in the Global Career Development Seminar course, which meets for 30 contact hours/2 credit.
-You may earn a total of 12-16 credits (up to 240 contact hours) for the semester.
+UPF language courses meet for 90 contact hours/6 credits.
+You may earn a total of 12-15 credits (up to 225 contact hours) for the semester.